wormhole-foundation/example-cross-chain-borrow-lend/README.md

 This repository contains solidity contracts (Hub.sol and Spoke.sol) that - if the Hub contract is deployed onto one chain and the Spoke contract is deployed onto many chains - form a fully working cross-chain borrow lending application!

-caveat: Demo purposes only - there is no interest rate nor collateralization ratios in this implementation
+caveat: Demo/example purposes only - there are many many things missing from this implementation that would be crucial for a real borrow lending protocol

 ## Getting Started